vatshivam/Its-Ronaldo-/index.md

 ![3](images/3.png)

-### 4. Prediction model
+### Prediction model

 Predicting if the goal will be scored or not using a binary classification Artifical Neural Network.
+Used Numpy, Pandas, Scikit-learn and Keras for the same.
+Jupyer notebook "predictions.ipynb" contains the code for tranforming the data and building the model.